The Chronicles of Riddick: Assault on Dark Athena: Development

 The Chronicles of Riddick: Assault on Dark Athena was originally announced by Vivendi Games on May 22, 2007, as a remake of Escape from Butcher Bay with Assault on Dark Athena serving as a "bonus chapter".

 On July 10, 2008, The merger between Vivendi Games, the game's publisher and Activision had been complete and on July 29, 2008, the newly formed Activision Blizzard had announced that The Chronicles of Riddick: Assault on Dark Athena along with eight other Vivendi Games titles that were in development had been dropped, putting the future of the game into question.
 However, on September 24, 2008, StarBreeze Studios confirmed that The Chronicles of Riddick: Assault on Dark Athena was nearing completion and were in the process of looking for a publisher to publish the game.
-In October 2008, Infogrames, the parent company of Atari and Atari Interactive, announced they had picked up the publishing rights to Riddick and Ghostbusters: The Video Game from Activision.
+In October 2008, Infogrames, the parent company of Atari, Inc. and Atari Interactive, announced they had picked up the publishing rights to Riddick and Ghostbusters: The Video Game from Activision.
 While the fate of Riddick was up in the air, Starbreeze reportedly kept working, and generated enough content by December 2008 to make Dark Athena, for all intents and purposes, a sequel to their earlier work.